Maikel Garcia Player Props: Royals vs. Marlins

 Maikel Garcia At The Plate

-- Garcia is hitting .267 with eight doubles, a home run and nine walks.
+- Garcia is hitting .261 with eight doubles, a home run and 10 walks.

-- Garcia has picked up a hit in 57.7% of his 26 games this year, with at least two hits in 26.9% of them.
+- Garcia has picked up a hit in 55.6% of his 27 games this season, with more than one hit in 25.9% of them.

-- He has homered in one of 26 games, and in 1% of his plate appearances.

-- In 11 games this season, Garcia has picked up an RBI, with more than one RBI once.
+- Garcia has driven in a run in 12 games this year (44.4%), including one multiple-RBI game.

-- He has scored a run in nine of 26 games so far this season.
+- He has scored a run in nine of 27 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.